SimonGeorgeNZ/Milestone_three/README.md

 I used HTML and CSS validators to get rid of errors, then manually tested the site myself, and had my flatmates test for me as well.
 I tried to use lighthouse on Chrome Dev tools.

+An interesting bug I found was on the date pickers on the first info for the review.
+I set a function that if the start date was after the end date, the page was reloaded with an error message.
+However after this any dates picked after this would give the same error, regardless of if they were in order or not.
+I tried to set the value as none however this didn't solve the issue.
+I was unsure how to proceed.

 # Deployment #